KD5FMU/Saytime-Weather-2026/README.md

 # Saytime-Weather-2026
 Top of the Hour Spoken Time and Weather Conditions announcement.
-UNDER CONSTRUCTION
+BETA VERSION

 First we download the installer script file